War3Evo/War3Source/README.md

 * Added Race Dependencies

+Future plans?

+We prefer to compile for specific games.
+As of right now, War3Source is compiled for all the games it supports.
+We plan to go thru and compile only the code for the game it will be used for.
+We feel the extra weight of the unnecessary code could cause issues in the future, if it has not already done so.
+Do you think you really need code for CSGO in a TF2 server?
+Or code for L4D2 in a CSGO server?
+War3Source said it doesn't matter.
+What do you think?

 # War3Source (W3S) #

 War3Source  brings the Warcraft 3 leveling style and races into the game.